dortania/Hackintosh-Mini-Guides/refind.md

 # rEFInd Configuration

 Now that rEFInd's installed, we'll want to grab the `refind.conf-sample` and rename it to `refind.conf` if you haven't already.
 Next open it up in a text editor and scroll to the bottom of the file, you'll find some example bootloader setups.
-For us we care about adding OpenCore to the picker, note that BOOTx64.efi **must** be booted first before OpenCore.
+For us we care about adding OpenCore to the picker, note that Bootstrap.efi **must** be booted first before OpenCore.

 Example of a refind.conf supporting OpenCore, Arch and Windows: